MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/ExpandedTextAdBuilder.md

 ## <a name="withfinalurl~string-finalurl~"></a>withFinalUrl(String finalUrl)
 Sets the final URL of this new expanded text to the specified value.

+The final URL represents the actual landing page for your ad.
+The final URL must be the URL of the page that the user ends up on after clicking on your ad, once all the redirects have taken place.

+Final URLs follow the same override rules as destination URLs.
+For example, a final URL at the keyword level overrides a final URL at an ad level.

 ### Arguments:
 |Name|Type|Description|
 |-|-|-